May’s awareness topic is email and messaging security

 Inside the NoticeBored module

-The April module is an 80 Mb ZIP file containing the following awareness materials:
+The May module is a 50 Mb ZIP file containing the following awareness materials:

-That listing only briefly outlines the content.
-Discover the thought that went into creating the individual items, and how the whole module evolved, through the NoticeBored blog.
-We’re blogging right through April as we prepare the May module, so track the blog to keep up with developments.
+The table only briefly describes the content.
+Discover the thought that went into creating the individual items, and how the whole module evolved as it was

 Building a security culture through awareness